mrbobbytables/bamboo/README.md

 ### Modification and Anatomy of the Project

 **File Structure**
-The directory `skel` in the project root maps to the root of the filesystem once the container is built.
-Files and folders placed there will map to their corrisponding location within the container.
+The directory `skel` in the project root maps to the root of the file system once the container is built.
+Files and folders placed there will map to their corresponding location within the container.

 **Init**
 The init script (`./init.sh`) found at the root of the directory is the entry process for the container.
-It's role is to simply set specific environment variables and modify any subsiquently required configuration files.
+It's role is to simply set specific environment variables and modify any subsequently required configuration files.

 **Supervisord**
 All supervisord configs can be found in `/etc/supervisor/conf.d/`.
 Services by default will redirect their stdout to `/dev/fd/1` and stderr to `/dev/fd/2` allowing for service's console output to be displayed.
 Most applications can log to both stdout and their respecively specified log file.